mchmarny/gomaxprocstest/README.md

 # gomaxprocstest

-simple golang concurrency and parallelism test
+Simple golang concurrency and parallelism test app.
+It spins CPU-intensive calculation in a goroutine, per each CPU.

+REST endpoints:

+`/` - shows total number of CPUs "visible" to go runtime `/cores` - runs with max `GOMAXPROCS` set to total number of CPUs `/cores/4` - runs with max `GOMAXPROCS` set to passed value (e.g. `4`)

 ## MacBook Pro (Intel Core i7, 3.5 GHz)